erizov/Professor/semester_4/lecture_14_security_patterns/authentication/README.md

 ### Short Description

 The process of verifying the identity of a user, device, or system attempting to access resources.
+Solves problems like access control, security, and user management.
+Example: Logging into email by providing username and password to prove identity.
+Works by comparing provided credentials against stored credentials, issuing session tokens upon successful verification.

 **Key Characteristics:**
 - **Time Complexity**: Varies